semgrep/semgrep-docs/docs/kb/integration/defect-dojo-integration.md

 ```
 Exploring the DefectDojo API, the endpoint is: `/api/v2/import-scan/` for the first import and `/api/v2/reimport-scan` for the following imports.

 These endpoints receive some parameters.
-Mandatory are:
+The following must be specified:
 * Semgrep report (JSON format)
 * Scan type: `Semgrep JSON Report` for Semgrep importation.
 * Product Name (project name)